Looking Closely at the Growth Curve for VBI Vaccines Inc. (VBIV)

-VBI Vaccines Inc. (NASDAQ:VBIV) changed by 0.00% from its latest closing price compared to the recent 1-year high of $6.93.
-The company’s stock price has collected -9.53% of loss in the last five trading sessions.
+VBI Vaccines Inc. (NASDAQ:VBIV) went down by -4.26% from its latest closing price compared to the recent 1-year high of $6.93.
+The company’s stock price has collected -13.37% of loss in the last five trading sessions.
 Press Release reported on 02/02/21 that VBI Vaccines Announces U.S. FDA Acceptance of BLA Filing for VBI’s 3-Antigen Prophylactic Hepatitis B Vaccine

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.